danielmccluskey/reach-randomiser/README.md

 ## TODO
 - Add more weapon variety per squad depending on the available enemies.
+- Get proper enemy count from squad cells instead of randomising.
 - Optimise and tidy up the main function.
 - Loop through each scenario file
 - Documentation